spronkets/MyPowerShellProfile/README.md

 *Note: The profile will automatically attempt to import them they are .ps[m]1 files in either the OpenModules or PrivateModules folders...*

-### Basic Commands
-There will be a few basic commands within the profile itself.
-These may belong in another module., but haven't been moved yet.

-`vs`
-Opens the first .sln file found with Visual Studio.

-`vsc`
-Opens the current folder with Visual Studio Code.

-`dev`
-Opens the dev folder.

-`dt`
-Prints the current date in the format 'yyyyMMddHHmmss'.

 ## OpenModules
 Modules that are created by me to separate functionality and purpose.